-Purim is coming up — this year it begins on the evening of March 20 — and I’ve been busy planning what to put in my mishloach manot, the small gifts of food Jews exchange on Purim.
+Purim is coming up and I’ve been busy planning what to put in my mishloach manot, the small gifts of food Jews exchange on Purim.

 I wasn’t always into this custom, but let’s just say I’ve really come around.